DukiMy/DukiMy/README.md

-Available for all projects, small and big, involving backend programming with C#.
+Available for all projects, small and big, involving backend programming with C#, Java and Python.